destructo570/CovidTracker-kotlin/README.md

 # CovidTracker
 A minimal designed app to track current statistics of COVID-19 across the world and detailed state wise statistics of India.
 App also offers some useful information regarding COVID-19, along with helpline numbers(India only).

 This app was made as part of an excercise to learn more about android development.
-I'm still a beginner so any feeedback to make this better is appreciated.:smile::smile::smile:
+Feeedback to make this better is appreciated.:smile::smile::smile:

 ### DOWNLOAD :